 Browse Our Guide

-When Could You Claim For Brain Cancer Misdiagnosis?
+What Is The Eligibility To Claim For A Brain Cancer Misdiagnosis?

-This shows that not all cases of cancer misdiagnosis will lead to a medical negligence claim.
-For example, if a medical professional provided you with the correct level of care, but a misdiagnosis occurred because you did not explain all of your symptoms, you may not be eligible to claim as this does not meet the definition of negligence.
-A medical professional must have breached their duty of care.
+Not all cases of brain cancer misdiagnosis will mean a claim can be made.
+For example, if a medical professional provided you with the correct level of care, but a misdiagnosis occurred because you did not explain all of your symptoms, you may not be eligible to claim.

 Limitation Periods For Brain Cancer Misdiagnosis Claims

-• Within 3 years from the date of the medical negligence.
+- Within 3 years from the date when the medical negligence happened.

 If you would like to enquire about exceptions to these time limits in connection to your potential claim, please speak to our team of advisers.
 Also, get in touch if you’d like more information about the medical negligence claims process.